module-federation/aegis-host/README.md

 With the introduction of module federation, it is possible to dynamically and efficiently import remote libraries, just as if they had been installed locally, with only a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, call them **microservice libraries**.

 Using code streaming, MicroLib supports hot deployment of federated modules, allowing development teams to deploy whenever they choose, without having to coordinate with one another.
-To simply the integration architecture and ensure components remain decoupled, MicroLib implements the port-adapter paradigm from hexagonal architecture to standardize the way modules are integrated.
+To simplify the integration architecture and ensure components remain decoupled, MicroLib implements the port-adapter paradigm from hexagonal architecture to standardize the way modules are integrated.
 Whether deployed locally to the same MicroLib host instance or remotely, its all the same to the module.

 With MicroLib, then, you get the best of both worlds.
 You are no longer forced to choose between manageability and autonomy.
 Rather, you avoid the microservices premium by building, call them, _"polyliths"_ - a monolith running multiple (what would have been) microservices.